 Hydroplaning, or aquaplaning as it is called overseas, is a situation where a wedge of water builds up in front of your tires, reducing the friction that allows you to keep control of the speed and direction of your car.
 Driving in the rain is often a harrowing experience on its own, and when your car begins to hydroplane, it can become terrifying quickly; it can also become very dangerous.

 If you were traveling at a relatively high speed, ease off of the accelerator.
-The car slowing down may give the tires opportunity to regain traction.
+The car slowing down may give the tires an opportunity to regain traction.
 If you need to brake, make sure that you brake smoothly and slowly.
 If your car does not have anti-lock brakes, you may need to “pump” your brakes to ensure that they do not lock up.

-If the rear wheels of your car aquaplane, causing oversteer—the car turning more sharply than intended—you should drive in the direction of the skid until the rear tires regain traction, and then rapidly steer in the other direction to correct.
-Fight the temptation to try and regain control of the steering right away—it is ineffective, because the water that caused your hydroplane is giving you a false sense of the tire position.
+If the rear wheels of your car hydroplane, and cause oversteer—the car turning more sharply than intended—you should drive in the direction of the skid until the rear tires regain traction, and then rapidly steer in the other direction to correct.
+Fight the temptation to try and regain control of the steering right away—it is ineffective because the water that caused your hydroplane is giving you a false sense of the tire position.

 If you are turning at the time that you begin to hydroplane, steer firmly into the turn and then correct once your tires have reconnected with the road.
 Remaining calm is the most important part of handling an incident of hydroplaning in your car.
 As always, take basic precautions, and if you do experience a car accident, follow the necessary steps and contact an experienced Florida car accident lawyer at Zimmerman & Frachtman, P.A. as soon as possible.